-2015 Art in Wood: Philadelphia's American Craft Council Fellows, The Center for Art in Wood, October 30, 2015 - January 16, 2016 and running concurrently: Paul J. Smith Portraits: A Photographic Journal of Wood Artists
+2015 Art in Wood: Philadelphia's American Craft Council Fellows, The Center for Art in Wood, October 30, 2015 - January 16, 2016

 As the Center for Art in Wood approaches its 30th anniversary in 2016 we present a major exhibition of the Philadelphia American Craft Council (ACC) Fellows who work in wood and wood in combination with other materials.
 The exhibition includes furniture installations and small scale wearable sculptures and is part of a multi-venue series of exhibitions honoring ACC Fellows who have made a major impact in the Philadelphia region.